 Program benefits include:

-- Letters of agreement for grant applications available as needed
+• Letters of support for grant applications available, as needed

-- Donors who give $250.00 or more to your project (individual and corporation/foundation) are sent acknowledgements from the Arts & Business Council to document tax deductions
+• Donors who give $250.00 or more to your project (individual and corporation/foundation) are sent acknowledgement letters from the Arts & Business Council for tax documentation purposes

-- Access to the Arts & Business Council’s other program and services, including Arts Board Matching, as well as discounts on certain Education seminars.
+• Access to the Arts & Business Council’s other programs and services, including Arts Board Matching, as well as discounts on certain Education seminars.

 Is there a deadline to apply for fiscal sponsorship?
 How long does the review/approval process take?

-Currently, the Arts & Business Council’s Fiscal Sponsorship program is limited to a total of 25 projects.
-You can view our current roster of projects in order to gauge the capacity and competitiveness of a particular application cycle.
+Currently, the Arts & Business Council’s Fiscal Sponsorship program is limited to a total of 25 active projects.
+You may view our current roster of projects in order to gauge the capacity and competitiveness of a particular application cycle.

 My application for the Arts & Business Council's Fiscal Sponsorship program was approved!
 Now what?